Tactica of Emperor Leo VI the Wise: Chapter XV – On Besieging a Town

 This part evokes some instructions or advice and some war machines that can be used during a siege.
 These tips are grouped into two parts.
-When besieging, it is important to fortify oneself against the besieged or their allies, to set up a guard for these same reasons, to put troops in front of the gates and posterns, enemies, an attack in multiple places tires out. opponent and it is essential to check whether the enemy's supply routes (living and water) are cut or exploited, etc. After the siege, it is important to treat people gently in order to gain their affection.
+When besieging, it is important to fortify oneself against the besieged or their allies, to set up a guard for these same reasons, to put troops in front of the gates and posterns, enemies, an attack in multiple places tires out opponents, and it is essential to check whether the enemy's supply routes (living and water) are cut or exploited, etc. After the siege, it is important to treat people gently in order to gain their affection.
 While as a defender, it is necessary to amass as much food as possible, to expel the useless mouths (women, children and the elderly) from the city, it is necessary to avoid any dissension among the people remaining in the fortress, the gates will be guarded by the most faithful people, etc. Finally, in both cases, the leader must give as much effort as his soldiers to motivate them and give them speeches that support their morale.